 Just not into the general recommendations accompanied by working it out for yourself as an individual thing, huh?

 OK, for you inpatient and overly literal types, HERE'S an actual timeline:

-2-4 weeks of frequent messages and/or emails and/or other non-in-person communications, during which you'll both have seen the other's photo, during also which you'll also find each other severely thoughtful and amusing and insightful and generally entertaining and pleasant.
+2-4 weeks of frequent messages and/or other internet communications, during which you'll both have seen the other's photo, during also which you'll also find each other severely thoughtful and amusing and insightful and generally entertaining and pleasant.
 That needs to be followed by 2-4 phone conversations that will be similar and will include attraction to each other's voice, followed by an in-person meeting in a dark bar with a couple/six cocktails, during which you will find each other extremely attractive and exceedingly touchably soft.
 Exceedingly attractive and touchably soft enough for a serious groping session in the parking lot after the cocktails.
 There's your timeline!

 HA HA HA!
 Not really!

 (OK, maybe . . .
 REALLY!)